 On November 11, 2012, I gave birth to my only child, Dominic Michael Aguilar.
 My pregnancy was a "picture perfect" nine months.
 The nightmare did not begin until Dominic was born unable to suck or swallow.
 After four days in the Neonatal Intensive Care Unit, doctors informed us they suspected he may have a neurological problem due to his lack of swallowing, low tone, and unusual muscular movements.
 We reluctantly agreed to have him sedated for an MRI, and discovered that his brain did not migrate and form correctly during the first three months in utero.
 Dominic was ultimately diagnosed with a very rare brain abnormality called Bilateral Perisylvian Polymicrogyria.
 His initial prognosis was that he most likely would be tube fed his entire life, would probably not pass a kindergarten grade level mentally, would not talk or walk, would be visually blind or visually impaired, would most likely develop a seizure disorder by four months of age, and would have an overall developmental delay with regards to his neurological, cognitive, visual and feeding development.

-Dominic is now 19 months old, and has attended physical therapy, occupational therapy, infant stimulation therapy, and vision therapy five times a week both in-home and at Children's Hospital Orange County (CHOC) for the past year.
+Dominic is now 2 years and 3 months old, and has attended physical therapy, occupational therapy, infant stimulation therapy, vital stim therapy, and vision therapy five times a week both in-home and at Children's Hospital Orange County (CHOC) for the past two years.
 During this time, he has been followed by several Neurologists, a Gastroenterologist, a Pulmonologist, an Ear Nose and Throat Specialist, a Geneticist, an Opthalmologist, and numerous therapists.
-To date, Dominic is tube fed, has severe acid reflux, has been hospitalized four times for aspiration pneumonia, is severely visually impaired, developed uncontrollable seizures at 8 months, is on oxygen at night, nebulizer treatments during the day, and is highly developmentally delayed.
-He is on five different types of medication which make him sedated for most of the day, does not have head or neck control, cannot sit or crawl, and has very little interaction with people and objects.
+To date, Dominic is still completely tube fed, has severe acid reflux, has been hospitalized four times for aspiration pneumonia, is severely visually impaired, developed uncontrollable seizures at 8 months, and is highly developmentally, cognitively and physically delayed.
+He is on ten different types of medication (for seizures, reflux, and respitory issues) which make him sedated for most of the day, does not have head or neck control, cannot sit or crawl, and has very little interaction with people and objects.

 He is our angel, however, our angel requires constant professional supervision, and therapy.
 Please keep him in your prayers as we pray for a better outcome than what is medically predicted for him.